LudwikJaniuk/sdleffler.github.io/_posts/2017-8-28-Hashsplitting.md

 ---
 layout: post
-title: Deterministic Chunking Through Hashsplitting for the Attaca DVCS
+title: Large Files, Version Control, and Hashsplitting
 published: false
 ---

-I'm currently working on [Attaca](https://github.com/sdleffler/attaca), a distributed, resilient version control system for extremely large files and repositories, targeted at scientists working with very large amounts of data.
+I'm currently working on [Attaca](https://github.com/sdleffler/attaca), a fast, distributed, and resilient version control system for extremely large files and repositories, targeted at scientists working with very large amounts of data.
+(Warning: not currently in any sort of working condition as of 8/29/17!)
 There are a few key components to this design; the first is the git data structure, with one special modification.
 The second is a distributed hashtable which is used to store the objects of the graph data structure, and the third is a technique called "hashsplitting" or "hash chunking".
-Resilience is handled by the distributed object storage system, and version control itself by the git-like data structure; however, in this blog post, I'll be talking about the third technique, which is surprisingly simple but is theoretically capable of significant performance gains: hashsplitting.
+Resilience is handled by the distributed object storage system, and version control itself by the git-like data structure.
+In this blog post, I'll be talking about the third
+component: hashsplitting.
+Hashsplitting is a surprisingly simple technique which is capable of significant performance gains under the right conditions.

 ## A little background: the git data structure, our modification and "blobs"